 Visit the Livingston County Mental Health Board website at: www.lcmhb.com

 In 1968, the voters of Livingston County passed a referendum to “establish and maintain community mental health facilities and services including facilities and services for the developmentally disabled and the substance abuser and levy therefore an annual tax not to exceed .15%.”
 The Livingston County Mental Health Board is appointed by the County Board to administer the funds and monitor the services provided by the agencies receiving funds from the department.
 In accordance with the Mental Health Act, the County Board appoints one of their members to serve on the Mental Health Board.
 The Mental Health Board consists of seven members who are appointed to serve four-year terms and are eligible to be re-appointed at the expiration of their terms.
 The Board meets on the third Thursday of each month.
 The officers are elected at the annual meeting in June.

 The current board members are:

-- Mental Health 708 Board – Jack Vietti (President), Ed Legner (Vice President), Vicki Day (Secretary), Debbie Studnicki (Treasurer), Mark Donovan, Rose Smith, and Stephen Tock
+- Mental Health 708 Board – Jack Vietti (President), Ed Legner (Vice President), Rose Smith (Secretary), Debbie Studnicki (Treasurer), Gary Beier, Lynette Barnett, and Deb Moran.

 - Mental Health 377 Board – Robert McCarty (President), Vicki Day (Vice President), and Mary Etta Mullen (Secretary)

-Additional funding is provided by the Mental Health Board for services provided by Alternatives to Domestic Violence and Sexual Assault Services, which offers a supportive environment for persons wanting to free themselves from the effects of violence, and Operation Snowball, which focuses on educating youth about the negative effects of using alcohol, tobacco and illegal drugs, while providing programs to teach responsible use of free time and organizational skills.
+IHR also conducts Operation Snowball (Snowflurry and Snowflake) which focuses on educating youth about the negative effects of using alcohol, tobacco and illegal drugs, while providing programs to teach responsible use of free time, organizational, and leadership skills.